driv/TransfersAPI/README.md

 ## Execute

-Decompressing the `TransfersAPI-1.0-SNAPSHOT.zip` you can find in the bin directory both `TransferAPI` and `TransferAPI.bat`.
+Decompressing any of the [released bynaries](https://github.com/driv/TransfersAPI/releases) you can find in the bin directory both `TransferAPI` and `TransferAPI.bat`.

 The server will be started on port `8080`.

 ## Demo